AndreasGassmann/foodly/README.md

 # Usage

 The first time you start the app, the scanner will shop up, please give it permission to the camera. <b>It is sometimes necessary to restart the app after this first permission request.
-In the screen remains black, just close the app and start it again.</b>
+If the screen remains black, just close the app and start it again.</b>

 Scan one of these barcodes: